 In the News

-Brooklyn & Boyle, December 18, 2017: Report from U.N.
-Climate Change Conference, “I am fortunate to be attending the 23rd Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCC), or “COP23,” here.
+Brooklyn & Boyle, December 18, 2017: Brooklyn & Boyle, December 18, 2017: Report from U.N.
+Climate Change Conference: Victor Griego said, “I am fortunate to be attending the 23rd Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCC), or “COP23,” here.
 Since my arrival to this historic old-world, yet still very modern European city, I’ve learned a great deal.”
 Read more.

-Impulso de Oaxaca, December 14, 2017: “La semana pasada, yo participé en la Conferencia de la ONU sobre el cambio climático COP23 en Bonn, Alemania.
+Impulso de Oaxaca, December 14, 2017: Impulso de Oaxaca, December 14, 2017: Victor Griego dijo, “La semana pasada, yo participé en la Conferencia de la ONU sobre el cambio climático COP23 en Bonn, Alemania.
 Esta conferencia internacional reunió a gente de todas las regiones del mundo, entre ellos muchos delegados de nuestro gran estado de California.
 Regresé de esa experiencia con esperanza por el futuro de nuestro planeta.”
 Read more.

-White House Water Summit, March 22, 2016: The White House hosted a Water Summit to help raise awareness of water issues and potential solutions across the United States in an effort to accelerate ideas and actions to help build a sustainable and secure water future through innovative science and technology.
-WELL Board Member, Victor Griego, was one of the featured speakers, discussing WELL’s efforts to educate Latino local elected officials about water policy.
+White House Water Summit, March 22, 2016: The White House hosted a Water Summit to help raise awareness of water issues and potential solutions across the United States in an effort to accelerate ideas and actions that will build a sustainable and secure future for water through innovative science and technology.
+WELL Board Member Victor Griego was one of the featured speakers, discussing WELL’s efforts to educate Latino local elected officials about water policy.
 To watch Mr. Griego’s speech, click here.
 To read the press release on this event, click here.

-The Reedley Exponent, April 9, 2014: Councilmembers attend water conference Mayor Pro Tem Victor Lopez, City of Orange Cove: “All the speakers were highly educated and were very familiar with the water issue.
+The Reedley Exponent, April 9, 2014: Councilmembers attend water conference.
+Mayor Pro Tem Victor Lopez, City of Orange Cove, said, “All the speakers were highly educated and were very familiar with the water issue.
 There is a lot (of) concern throughout the state.
 A lot of people said they were ill-informed about the drought in California.”

-Santa Paula Times, May 10, 2013: Water solutions are all around us Adan Ortega, Jr., water expert and keynote speaker: “In essence, our real choice is whether to wait for crisis to spur change or begin building a robust water system that can in fact be strengthened by any crisis that hits.”
+Santa Paula Times, May 10, 2013: Water solutions are all around us, according to Adan Ortega, Jr., water expert and keynote speaker, who said, “In essence, our real choice is whether to wait for a crisis to spur change or begin building a robust water system that can in fact be strengthened by any crisis that hits.”